 What is IPS?

-They do not have any role in law making rather they are the ones implementing the laws and see to it that these laws are followed.
+They do not have any role in law-making rather they are the ones implementing the laws and see to it that these laws are followed.
 They lead and command Research and Analysis Wing, Intelligence Bureau, Central Bureau of Investigation, Border Security Force, Indo-Tibetan Border Police and many other departments.
 They make sure that no laws are being broken, reduce crime, and prevent any terrorism and smuggling or any other illegal activity.

 What is IFS?

 Its main head is Foreign Secretary of India.
-The main aim for IFS officers is to manage India’s foreign relations.
+The main aim of IFS officers is to manage India’s foreign relations.
 Apart from that other duties include Economic Diplomacy, Trade Relations, Cultural Diplomacy, Public Diplomacy, Defense Diplomacy and Intergovernmental Organization.
 They represent India in all International Organizations around the world.
 They are also appointed heads at Passport offices.

-How are IAS/ IPS or IFS officers selected?
+How are IAS/ IPS or IFS Officers Selected?

 Step 1 includes an examination that has two objective type papers.
-One is general studies and the second is aptitude test.
-In step 2 you have to clear main examination that comprises of nine papers of essay type.
+One is general studies and the second is an aptitude test.
+In step 2 you have to clear the main examination that comprises of nine papers of essay type.
 When you clear both these papers then you have to pass through the Personality test.

 It is important that you should either be a graduate or have passed in an examination that would make you equivalent of a graduate.
-You must be between 20 to 32 years of age when you appear for the examination that is on 1st of August of the year you are appearing for the examination.
+You must be between 20 to 32 years of age when you appear for the examination that is on the 1st of August of the year you are appearing for the examination.

-Who should be choosing IAS?
+Who should be Choosing IAS?

 If you believe that you have the ideas that could change people’s lives through revolutionizing laws then IAS is for you.
-If law making, its proper enforcement, heading the police staff in proper manner and giving people their civic rights appeals to you then you should apply for IAS.
+If lawmaking, its proper enforcement, heading the police staff in proper manner and giving people their civic rights appeals to you then you should apply for IAS.

-Who should be choosing IPS?
+Who should be Choosing IPS?

 If you love law and order and want to see it being followed by people then IPS is for you.
 You should be brave and should able to lead the entire police team.
 You cannot be scared of terrorism or smugglers as you have to curb that problem out.
 You cannot just sit back and do not expect to get your hands dirty.
 This post requires action from your side.
 You have to be defensive as well as attacking as lives of all police officers and the civilians will be in your hands.

-Who should become IFS?
+Who should become an IFS Officer?